wojtkowiak/meteor-desktop/README.md

 If you want to check what is planned and what I am working on, first you can check accepted issues on github [here](https://github.com/wojtkowiak/meteor-desktop/issues?q=is%3Aissue+is%3Aopen+label%3Aaccepted).
-More internal tasks and roadmap are maintained on Taiga [here](https://tree.taiga.io/project/wojtkowiak-meteor-desktop/kanban).
-The project is public so you can also comment in Taiga.
+You can see the backlog and roadmap in form of epics on Taiga [here](https://tree.taiga.io/project/wojtkowiak-meteor-desktop/kanban).
+The project is public so you can also comment and vote there.

 ## Contribution